cerner/fhir.cerner.com/content/millennium/r4/individuals/patient.md

 ## Create

-[//]: # (Required if the resource supports create.)

-Create a new ResourceExample.
+Create a new Patient.

-    POST /ResourceExample
+    POST /Patient

 _Implementation Notes_

-* Add any create implementation notes here.
+* Only the body fields mentioned below are supported.
+Unsupported fields will be ignored.
+* Modifier fields should not be provided, and will cause the transaction to fail.

 ### Authorization Types

-[//]: # (Update to include correct authorization types supportted for this action.)

-<%= authorization_types(practitioner: false, patient: false, system: false) %>
+<%= authorization_types(practitioner: true, system: true) %>

 ### Headers

-[//]: # (Required.
-Add all the required headers for the request.
-Below will add Auth, Accept, and Content-Type)

 <%= headers head: {Authorization: '&lt;OAuth2 Bearer Token>', Accept: 'application/json+fhir', 'Content-Type': 'application/json+fhir'} %>